moxystudio/node-proper-lockfile/README.md

 ### .lock(file, [options])

-Tries to acquire a lock on `file` or rejects the promise by throwing on error.
+Tries to acquire a lock on `file` or rejects the promise on error.

 If the lock succeeds, a `release` function is provided that should be called when you want to release the lock.
-The `release` function also rejects the promise by throwing on error (e.g. when the lock was already compromised).
+The `release` function also rejects the promise on error (e.g. when the lock was already compromised).

 Available options: